luisadha/D2DF/README.md

 # - If the DCIM folder is turned off the Camera system is forced to choose the MicroSd Card storage path /Configure your camera application first.
 # - And there may be many more.

+#Feature
+1. No root required
+2. No busybox installed
+3. Colorfull & Simple

 #MAGIC WORD
 # A. Destroy is a deactivation label for a folder which is generally IMPORTANT it is interactive displays a prompt before you take action